staabm/staabm.github.io/_posts/2025-08-01-infection-php-mutation-testing.md

 To cover this simple code with tests, you can do multiple mistakes:
 - you could assert only the positive case but forget to assert the negative case
   - does the implementation produces the correct output depending on the condition?
+  - do your tests assert expectations when the condition is not met?
 - you could add tests which do not properly cover the boundary of the `x > 0`  expression, meaning off-by-one errors will not be detected
   - e.g. you need to verify whether it should be `$x >= 0` or `$x > 1` or `$x < 0` etc.